 This Vegan Chickpea Curry could not be more perfect.
 It’s loaded with warming flavor and freezer friendly so it’s perfect for those chilly winter nights when you just don’t feel like cooking!

 It also has the perfect amount of sauce to dunk some bread in or serve on top of fresh white rice.
-Let’s get cooking, shall we?!
+Or, you can throw in some sauteed vegetables!